evan-kolberg/Tik-Tok-Views-Bot/README.md

 You can check your version by typing chrome://version in the search bar.
 Get the driver from this link [here](https://chromedriver.chromium.org/downloads).

 2. Next, you will need to install the Selenium library for Python.
-Do it using this terminal command: pip installs selenium.
+Do it using this terminal command: pip install selenium.

 Oh, one last thing: Make sure Chromedriver is added to the path environmental variable if you are working on a Windows pc.
 If you are working on a Mac, Chromedriver will need additional permissions to run as it is not a trusted developer.
 Look [here](https://stackoverflow.com/questions/60362018/macos-catalinav-10-15-3-error-chromedriver-cannot-be-opened-because-the-de) for info on how to navigate this.